-- COVID-19 test positivity remained the same compared to the previous two weeks, and was highest in Whitehorse area - Influenza A test positivity decreased compared to the previous two weeks, and was highest in Whitehorse area - Influenza B test positivity remained the same compared to the previous two weeks, and was the same in rural Yukon and the Whitehorse area - RSV test positivity decreased compared to the previous two weeks, and was highest in rural Yukon - RSV was the organism with the highest average test positivity over the last two weeks - Testing volume was highest among Whitehorse residents over the last two weeks - Wastewater surveillance data is current as of the week ending on March 29, 2025.
-Wastewater viral load remained the same for COVID-19, Influenza A, Influenza B, and RSV
+- COVID-19 test positivity decreased compared to the previous two weeks, and was highest in Whitehorse area - Influenza A test positivity decreased compared to the previous two weeks, and was highest in Whitehorse area - Influenza B test positivity remained the same compared to the previous two weeks, and was the same in rural Yukon and the Whitehorse area - RSV test positivity remained the same compared to the previous two weeks, and was the same in rural Yukon and the Whitehorse area - COVID-19 was the organism with the highest average test positivity over the last two weeks - Testing volume was highest among Whitehorse residents over the last two weeks - Wastewater surveillance data is current as of the week ending on March 29, 2025.
+More recent wastewater surveillance data is currently not available from Health Infobase.